Linux Driver Verification

 We invite all interested parties to become a partner of the program.

 This outcome proves to be interesting for verification community as well.
-The international research group developing static analysis CPAchecker tool has adopted most of the drivers, in which we found bugs, as regression tests for their framework.
+Verification tasks generated by LDV Tools are included into SV-COMP verification benchmarks and it has been adopted as regression tests for CPAchecker verification framework.